El Paso Federal Criminal Defense

 El Paso and the rest of Texas are currently going through new heights of federal investigations.
 Whether it is an alleged conspiracy to distribute, healthcare fraud, mail and wire fraud, Internet crimes, or a violation of the Controlled Substances Act—almost no day goes by in El Paso and the Western District of Texas without new arrests, raids, or agents attempting to interview Texas business owners and residents.
 This is how most people in El Paso find out that the government is conducting a federal investigation against them:

 - Grand Jury Subpoena.
-In order to get information necessary to make a charging decision, the Department of Justice often uses the grand jury process to obtain documents and witness testimony by issuing grand jury subpoenas to people of interest.
+To get the information necessary to make a charging decision, the Department of Justice often uses the grand jury process to obtain documents and witness testimony by issuing grand jury subpoenas to people of interest.
 Being served a federal grand jury subpoena is a serious event.
 Even if you consider yourself at best a witness (and not a target), you need to keep in mind that from here on you are in the middle of a federal criminal investigation.
-It is the job of the grand jurors to decide whom to charges with a federal felony.
-From decades at the Department of Justice, we have seen how inexperience can lead to mistakes and how mistakes have turned witnesses into criminal targets.
+It is the job of the grand jurors to decide whom to charge with a federal felony.
+From prior experience at the Department of Justice, we have seen how inexperience can lead to mistakes and how mistakes have turned witnesses into criminal targets.
 Don’t gamble when you receive a grand jury subpoena.
-Trust lawyers that have handled in excess of 1,000 grand jury proceedings and be advised of how to get out of the investigation as quickly as possible.
+Trust lawyers that have handled more than 2,000 grand jury proceedings and be advised of how to get out of the investigation as quickly as possible.
 Give us a call and let’s find out together what type of information you may possess and why such information may be relevant in the investigation of a federal criminal case.

 - Federal Arrest/Indictment.
-Clearly the most dramatic way to learn about an investigation is by being arrested by the FBI.
-In order to be indicted (i.e. formally charged) for a federal felony, the grand jury must see probable cause for you to have committed or helped someone else to have committed a federal offense.
+The most dramatic way to learn about an investigation is by being arrested by the FBI.
+To be indicted (i.e. formally charged) for a federal felony, the grand jury must see probable cause for you to have committed or helped someone else to have committed a federal offense.
 Importantly, when this happens, it cannot be emphasized enough that the grand jury’s decision is not a verdict.
 Specifically, the grand jury only receives information from the government and because defense lawyers are excluded entirely from accessing the grand jury room and from introducing counter-evidence, the grand jury’s conclusion can and must be challenged only after the indictment.
-Oberheiden, P.C. has the resources and the skillset to defend against and challenge federal criminal charges by offering clients decades of federal criminal law experience, including several decades as former federal prosecutors ourselves.
+Oberheiden P.C. has the resources and the skillset to defend against and challenge federal criminal charges by offering clients notable federal criminal law experience, including experience as former federal prosecutors ourselves.
 We understand the federal criminal justice process.

 This Is Why El Paso Clients Trust Oberheiden, P.C.